 Our HDR version has the capability to produce high contrast test scenes.
-To do this, we have installed two of our LG4 light boxes with transparent charts to add some back illuminated test patterns to the scene.
+To do this, we have installed two of our LG4 light boxes with transparent charts* to add back illuminated test patterns to the scene.

 When attempting to avoid stray light, which reduces the contrast in the foreground, place the light boxes in the back of a surrounding black box.
 Then insert this box into the center part of the back wall of the lightSTUDIO.
 That way contrast ratios of more than 10.000:1 can be reached.